-The Mission of the Women's Studies Program is to provide feminist-centered as well as gender- and identity-aware education, to support and expand research in Women's Studies and related fields of scholarship, to promote networking, advocacy, and support for women faculty, staff, and students and all interested members of the University and surrounding communities, and to serve as a source of information on and support for women's and gender-related scholarship, activities, and issues.
+The Mission of the Women's Studies Program is to provide feminist-centered as well as gender- and identity-aware education, to support and expand research in Women's Studies and related fields of scholarship, to promote networking, advocacy, and support for women faculty, staff, and students and all interested members of the University and surrounding communities.
+We also serve as a source of information on and support for women's and gender-related scholarship, activities, and issues.

-The Program's vision is to ensure that the expansion of gender-aware educational opportunities and the active support of feminist and related fields of research are essential parts of the TTU academic agenda, and to promote all forms of gender equity in ways that reflect the needs and aspirations of women's and minority communities at TTU and beyond.
+The Program's vision is to ensure that the expansion of gender-aware educational opportunities and the active support of feminist and related fields of research are essential parts of the TTU academic agenda.
+We also promote all forms of gender equity in ways that reflect the needs and aspirations of women's and minority communities at TTU and beyond.

 Priority 1.
 Increase Enrollment and Promote Student Success - We will grow and diversify our student population in order to improve higher education participation and supply a well-equipped, educated workforce for the state of Texas.